scp756-221/course-site/docs/a6/page.md

 **Stop.
 Think.
 What effects do you expect to see as the net size increases?
 Which factor is likely to be limit performance for the CPU?
 For the GPU?**

-Run the tests on the CPU and GPU, using the widths specified in Table&nbsp;2 of the BLERG document.
+Run the tests on the CPU and GPU, using the widths specified in Table&nbsp;2 of your [submission document](#submission-document).
 Enter your results in the x86 columns of that table.  **You do not need to do any throwaway runs for different widths.
 You only need to do a throwaway run for the first-ever time you run NaiveNet on the GPU.**

 To save time, run these tests for a single training epoch and record the epoch time and allocation and utilization statistics for that run.

 In addition to the above, find a single width above 5,000 that is too large for the GPU&mdash;it fails before running a single epoch.
 You do not have to find a tight upper bound, just a value too large to be allocated in the GPU.

-Enter the unsuccessful width in the x86 column of Table&nbsp;3 of the BLERG document.
+Enter the unsuccessful width in the x86 column of Table&nbsp;3 of your [submission document](#submission-document).

 Once you have all the data, you can terminate this instance, as you will not be using it again.
 See "Managing your costs" above for how to terminate an instance.
 The
 "Terminating instances" section of `profiles/README-aws.md` describes additional methods.